 1. Pajama Cardinalfish

-Considered to be one of the best starter fish, the Cardinalfish pajamas are among the most commonly purchased fish for nano tanks because they are cheaply priced and remain small even in adult form.
+Considered to be one of the best starter fish, the Cardinalfish pajamas are among the most commonly purchased fish for nano tanks because they are inexpensive and remain small even in adult form.

 These fish are also not picky when it comes to food and will generally eat anything you put in your aquarium.

-In addition, they are characterized by their bold patterns and their breeding characteristics in the mouth: their tendency to bring eggs into the mouth before they hatch.
+In addition, they are characterized by their bold patterns and their breeding characteristics- their tendency to bring eggs into the mouth before they hatch.

 2. STUBBY OCELLARIS CLOWNFISH